tomjohnson1492/documentation-theme-jekyll-multioutput/_docs/jekyllhowto/Theme Instructions/jekyllhowto-content-and-formatting.md

 {% include note.html content="The term you specify in the include must match the term and case in the tooltips.yml file exactly.
 For example, if the term appears as \"SNS Notifications\" in the tooltips.yml file, you should reference it as \"SNS Notifications\" in the term parameter.
 When you handle translation, make sure this consistency is preserved." %}

-{% include warning.html content="When you paste the HTML code into a Hippo page, you cannot toggle between the HTML and WYSIWYG versions of the content.
-When you do, Hippo's editor converts the single quotes for links inside the tooltip to double quotes, which then makes the HTML invalid because this leads to double quotes inside double quotes (because the link appears inside the data-content attribute).
-As invalid HTML, Hippo tries to make it valid, which then screws up the correct formatting.
-Consequently, if you do use tooltips, you can't make adjustments to the content after pasting it into the editor.
-Additionally, since the WYSIWYG editor loads by default, every time you load the topic by default, the HTML will get munged." %}

 {% include links.html %}